 Mechanism of Failure

 The use of inherently unsafe operations or the suppression of checking circumvents the features that are normally applied to ensure safe execution.
 Control flow, data values, and memory accesses can be corrupted as a consequence of unsafe operations.
-See the respective vulnerabilities resulting from such corruption.
+Depending on the circumstances and the unsafe operation used, most of the vulnerabilities described in this document can result.

 Applicable language characteristics